italo-mauricio/italo-mauricio/README.md

 ### Welcome to my GitHub! :grin:

 #### Hello, my name is Italo, I'm a student of information systems in Federal University of Rio Grande do Norte, currently i'm focused on developing my skills in programming.
-I am currently studying HTML5, CSS3, Javascript and Java.
+I am currently studying OOP (Object-Oriented Programming) with Java.

 ## Status: